ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 ```
 > gcloud app create
-You are creating an app for project [demo-demo-123456].
+You are creating an app for the project [demo-demo-123456].
-WARNING: Creating an App Engine application for a project is irreversible and the region
+WARNING: Creating an App Engine application for a project is irreversible, and the region
 cannot be changed.
 More information about regions is at
 <https://cloud.google.com/appengine/docs/locations>.